AdobeDocs/campaign-web.es-ES/help/v8/content/create-email-content.md

    >[!NOTE]
    >
    >El apilamiento de columnas no es compatible con todos los programas de correo electrónico.
-Cuando no se admita, las columnas no se apilarán.
+Cuando no se admite, las columnas no se apilan.

    <!--Once placed in the email, you cannot move nor remove your components unless there is already a content component or a fragment placed inside.
 This is not true in AJO - TBC?-->